VOX DYNAMIC BASS AMPLIFIERS

 In terms of general characteristics (and changes):

 Below, a growing register of surviving amps.
-If anyone knows of any early Dynamic Basses that have not yet been included, do let me know.
+If anyone knows of any early Dynamic Basses that have not yet been included, .

 Serial number 1011 - currently in Italy